Effective: November 2023

 Any offers, draft, patterns, drawings, samples, models, laboratory press sheets, prototypes, documentation on machines, parts and components, applications and methods/processes and/or similar documentation, including respective verbal information, made available to Customer by HUECK, as well as information made or becoming available to Customer in any other manner shall be held by Customer strictly confidential.
 Customer must not use or make available such information to third parties either directly or indirectly, in whole or in parts, unless the proper and usual use of the Products to be delivered by HUECK requires to do so.
 In any event, such confidential information must not be made available to third parties without HUECK’s explicit approval.
 Customer shall take all necessary precautionary measures to keep HUECK’s confidential information confidential in any event.
 This includes but is not limited to ensuring that in case confidential information is made available to employees, executive staff or any other person, these people are provided with confidential information subject to corresponding confidentiality obligations only.
 These confidentiality obligations shall continue in force even after termination of the contract and shall cease in effect only if and once the knowledge contained in the confidential information in question becomes generally available.

 14.1 Place of performance for both delivery and payment is Viersen.

-15.2 Should any provision of the contract concluded between the Customer and HUECK or in these terms and conditions of sale and delivery be invalid or should there prove to be an omission, this shall not affect the validity of the remaining provisions.
-A reasonable provision shall take the place of the invalid provision or to fill the omission which, as far as legally possible, comes closest to what the contractual parties intended or, given the sense and purpose of the contract, would have intended if they had considered the matter.
+15.2 Should any provision of the contract concluded between the Customer and HUECK or in these Terms of sale and delivery be invalid or if a loophole is found, this shall not affect the validity of the remaining provisions.
+In place of the invalid provision or in order to fill the gap, an appropriate provision shall apply which – as far as legally possible – comes as close as possible to what the contracting parties intended or would have intended according to the meaning and purpose of the contract if they had considered the point.